 Innovations in Child and Adolescent Anxiety Treatment

-This session will start by providing a brief overview of the current landscape of evidence-based treatment for pediatric anxiety disorders and OCD.
-The speaker will then touch on updates and innovations in treatment of pediatric anxiety disorders and OCD in three areas: 1) treatment delivery and therapeutic approach, 2) digital therapeutics, and 3) select complementary and alternative interventions
+This session provided a brief overview of the current landscape of evidence-based treatment for pediatric anxiety disorders and OCD.
+The speaker touched on updates and innovations in treatment of pediatric anxiety disorders and OCD in three areas: 1) treatment delivery and therapeutic approach, 2) digital therapeutics, and 3) select complementary and alternative interventions

 Mona Potter, MD

 Mona Potter, MD, is medical director of McLean’s Child and Adolescent Outpatient Services including the McLean Anxiety Mastery Program, School Consultation Service, and Adolescent DBT Outpatient Service.
 She also serves on the leadership team for the McLean Institute of Technology in Psychiatry (ITP) and is the Associate Training Director for the MGH/ McLean Child and Adolescent Psychiatry Fellowship.
 Dr. Potter has particular interest in the treatment of pediatric anxiety disorders, OCD, mood disorders, and borderline personality disorder, with a focus on collaboration with pediatricians, schools, and families.

 Dr. Potter has experience in delivering a range of evidence-based therapies, including medication evaluation and management, cognitive behavioral therapy (CBT), dialectical behavioral therapy (DBT), Acceptance and Commitment Therapy (ACT), and motivational interviewing (MI), and she has growing interest and experience in the integration of technology to enhance mental health treatment.